 The heart of every plant is of course the combustion chamber, with its grate and combustion system philosophy.

-In the past, we have used old-fashioned technology that reliably fulfilled its tasks, but reached its limits in the area of wear and tear and also in maintenance.
 We took a closer look at these problems and created a new type of combustion grate that is easy to maintain and favourable in its manufacture and replacement, as combustion gratings are wearing parts.

-The afterburner chambers are ventilated on the side.
 Ventilation is provided by one or more combustion air fans, the control of which is regulated by corresponding oxygen measurements to ensure sufficient oxygen enrichment and thus complete combustion.